 15. Commercial Metal Polish for Extra Shine

-For persistent tarnish, apply a commercial metal polish according to the instructions.
-It removes stubborn stains, restores luster, and adds a protective layer for long-lasting shine.
+For severe tarnish on older fixtures, apply a premium, specialized commercial metal polish according to the product guidelines.
+High-quality polishes remove stubborn oxidized layers, restore original depth, and leave a molecular protective sealant for a long-lasting shine.

 16. Hydrogen Peroxide for Stubborn Stains